Best Teas For Stress Relief

 6. Passionflower Tea

-The dried leaves, stems, and flowers of the Passiflora incarnata plant are used to make passionflower tea.
-This herb has a long history of usage as a relaxing cure and is recognized for its capacity to encourage relaxation and lower anxiety.
+Passionflower tea is made from the dried leaves, stems, and flowers of the Passiflora incarnata plant.
+This herb has a long history of use as a relaxing cure and is recognized for its capacity to encourage relaxation and lower anxiety.

 Gamma-aminobutyric acid (GABA), a neurotransmitter that helps control anxiety and fosters mental calmness, has been proven to rise in the brain.
 Drinking passionflower tea can help reduce anxiety symptoms, such as racing thoughts and stiffness.

-Passionflower's calming effects may also be attributed to its ability to relax muscles.
-In addition to its effects on mental relaxation, it can assist in reducing muscle tension and encourage a feeling of physical relaxation.
+Passionflower's calming effects may also be due to its ability to relax muscles.
+In addition to its effects on mental relaxation, it can help reduce muscle tension and encourage physical relaxation.

 This may be especially helpful for those with muscle tension or discomfort brought on by stress.
 It was discovered that passionflower has negligible antidepressant effects.